Undline/UndChain/readme.md

 3. **Voting Mechanism:** Partners vote every four years to either halve or double the emission rate.
 4. **Eligibility for Voting:** Partners must complete at least one transaction per week and maintain a Reliability score above **444** to participate in the vote.

-This dynamic voting mechanism enables decentralized governance and can serve as a testing ground for broader governance features across UndChain.
+This dynamic voting mechanism enables decentralized governance and can serve as a testing ground for broader governance features across Modulr.

 ---